SunilKuYadav/react-app-from-scratch/README.md

 This repository have a react app setup or configure from scratch.

-so we are going to following steps...
+so we are going to following these steps...

 ## Part 1